Our Thoughts On Planning A Summer Road Trip To Eastern Canada

 The plan for our trip to Atlantic Canada provided many extremes in the type of travel we would do.
 Our path took us along the major east-west highway in Canada (the Trans-Canada Highway).
 But we loved to travel on the smaller roads that run along the water too.
 This made timing the legs of our travel a bit interesting.
 We never knew where we would stop along the way!

-We will also cross from Prince Edward Island on the Confederation Bridge.
+We will also cross from Prince Edward Island to New Brunswick on the Confederation Bridge.
 This is Canada’s longest bridge and the world’s longest bridge over ice-covered water.

 We planned to enjoy the views from the water when we could.
 We have five ferries on our route.
 The ferries vary greatly in size and distance covered.
 On the long ferry back from Newfoundland (18 hours), we booked a room so we can sleep overnight.
 In addition to ferries, we booked a whale watching excursion in Quebec on a small inflatable RHIB.
 And at some point, we hope to get out on kayaks.